ringcentral-tutorials/data-archival-php-demo/README.md

-# Sample-Demo-to-Download-Call-Recordings - BETA
+# ringcentral-demos-data-archival - BETA
-A Sample PHP command line application to : Generate Call Records ( with / without Recordings ) , download call logs , upload recordings to Amazon S3 Bucket, Dropbox
+A Sample PHP command line application to : Download Call Logs , Call Recordings, Messages etc

 **Please Keep in mind that this is not a Production ready Application but just a sample demo**